littledata/shopify-tracker/README.md

 To enable tracking of users across a longer time period of Safari we store the cookie user ID [in the browser local storage](https://blog.littledata.io/2019/05/24/how-to-fix-marketing-attribution-for-safari-itp-2-1/).
 Since there is no way to clear this local storage when the user deletes their cookies, you may need to check that this is consistent with your privacy policy.

 Default: `true`

+**hideBranding**

+Our app generates a branded message in the site console log.
+You can disable this.

+Default: `false`